cabforum/smime/SBR.md

 ### 5.2.2 Number of persons required per task

-CA Private Keys SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.
+The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.

 ### 5.2.3 Identification and authentication for each role